Centers for Disease Control and Prevention. Influenza (Flu). Reviewed June 5, 2024. Accessed September 8, 2024. https://www.cdc.gov/flu/index.htm

 e) Any signs and symptoms of disease progression (see below).

 2) A progressive (worsening) course of the disease: Emerging signs and symptoms of severe or complicated influenza in patients who have been previously seen by a physician for uncomplicated influenza.
-The patient’s clinical status may deteriorate very rapidly (eg, within 24 hours); signs and symptoms of progressive influenza warrant prompt reevaluation of the prior treatment and, in most cases, are an indication for hospital admission (below, items a-c).
+The patient’s clinical status may deteriorate very rapidly (eg, within 24 h); signs and symptoms of progressive influenza warrant prompt reevaluation of the prior treatment and, in most cases, are an indication for hospital admission (below, items a-c).
 The signs and symptoms of progressive disease (alarming symptoms):

 a) Signs and symptoms of lower respiratory tract involvement or heart failure: Dyspnea, cyanosis, hemoptysis, chest pain, hypotension, decreased hemoglobin oxygen saturation measured by pulse oximetry (SpO2).